prahladyeri/prahladyeri.github.io/_guides/applying-brevity-and-language-efficiency-to-prompt-engineering.md

 **Stage 3: Structured Prompt**
 > "React 18. useState.
 Button click handler sets state but component does not re-render.
 No error in console.
 Explain top 3 causes and fix for each.
 Show code."

-Notice the transformation: 22 words down from a long conversational sentence, yet *more* information is packed in because every word carries signal.
+Notice the transformation: 22 words down from a potentially long conversational thread, yet *more* information is packed in because every word carries signal.

 ### 2.2 The Four Dimensions of a Good Prompt